YizhePKU/tranY/README.md

 **Attention: Python 3.9 (or later) is required.**

-1. Clone the repository:
+1. Clone the repository.
+The CoNaLa dataset is included in the repo(~50MB) so this may take several minutes.

 ```bash
 git clone git@github.com:YizhePKU/tranY.git
 ```

-2. Install dependencies:
+2. Install dependencies.

 ```bash
 python3 -m pip install -r requirements.txt